Jjarrard/Gemini-V3-Flash-Voron-V0/docs/extras.md

 The final file should look like this

 ![armbianEnv-correct.png](images/extras/armbianEnv-correct.png)
-> Why I didn't put the file for you to copy? :) Because it can very from board to board, so it's better to just paste the lines in correct place.
-Don't be lazy!
+> Why I didn't put the file for you to copy?
+Because it can vary from board to board, so it's better to just add the lines in correct place.

 6\.
 Redo the point 3 - you should get additional spi devices on the list